oracle/oci-python-sdk/docs/deprecation-notice.rst

 ~~~~~~~~~~~~~~~~~~

 .. warning::
-    This domain is deprecated and will be removed in March 2018.
+    This domain is deprecated and will no longer be maintained starting March 2018.

     Please access the documentation through our new location `here <https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/>`_.